dart-lang/site-www/src/tools/pub/cmd/pub-token.md

 It has three subcommands: `add`, `list` and `remove`.

-If you try to `dart pub get` and have a [dependency](/tools/pub/dependencies) hosted on a private repository you will be asked to provide credentials:
+If you try to `dart pub get` and have a [dependency](/tools/pub/dependencies) hosted on a private repository you _may_ be asked to provide credentials:

 ```terminal
 $ dart pub get